Tips for Growing Purple Tomatoes™

 • Sow seeds in starter pots 1/4" deep in loose soil.

-• Plants can grow to 12-15 feet,
+• Plants can grow to 12-15 feet, so be prepared to trellis or use cages.

 • Your results will vary due to differences in light, water, temperature and so on.